 Other Service Sectors: The remaining service-producing sectors include information, professional and business services, private education and healthcare, leisure and hospitality services, and other services.
-Combined, these industries account for over half of all nonfarm jobs in New York.
+When combined, these industries account for over half of all nonfarm jobs in New York.
 Information, education and health, and other services account for a higher proportion of total State employment than for the nation.

-Agriculture: Farming is an important part of the State's rural economy, although it constitutes only about 0.2 percent of total State GDP.
+Agriculture: Farming is an important part of the State's rural economy, although it constitutes less than 0.2 percent of the total State GDP.
 Principal agricultural products of the State include dairy products, greenhouse and nursery products, fruits, and vegetables.

-Government: Federal, State, and local governments together comprise the third largest sector in terms of nonfarm jobs.
+Government: Federal, State, and local governments comprise the second-largest sector in terms of nonfarm jobs.
 Public education is the source of over 40 percent of total State and local government employment.